EU unveils Indo-Pacific strategy in response to US-led pact | DW | 16.09.2021

 "We must survive on our own, as others do," Borrell said as he presented the strategy, which will include strengthening and expanding economic and strategic relations with countries in the region.

+"I understand the extent to which the French government must be disappointed."

+The EU plan also includes "exploring ways to ensure enhanced naval deployments by EU Member States to help protect the sea lines of communication and freedom of navigation", a statement said.

-The Indo-Pacific is a region conceived as spanning India and China through Japan to Southeast Asia and past Australia to the Pacific.
+The Indo-Pacific is a region conceived as spanning India and China, Japan to Southeast Asia and past Australia into the Pacific.

+The AUKUS alliance, and the EU announcement, come amid ongoing tensions between Western countries and China as Beijing increases the size of its navy and continues to build military outposts on man-made islands in the South China Sea.

+Beijing claims most of the international waters in the sea as Chinese territory, which has caused concern over critical sea lanes that carry a sizeable portion of global trade each year.